-For a long time, Abu marked the border between the kingdom of Egypt and the kingdom of Nubia.
-It served as a major military fort for the Egyptians and experts believe it served as a major trading center for ivory, in this land of Gold, hence its name.
+For a long time, Abu marked the border between the kingdom of Egypt and the kingdom of Nubia. in this land of Gold, hence its name.

 In this small Island there are traces of New, Middle and Old kingdom from 3000 BC to 14th Century AD.
 This is very unique.
 This is basically land of Nubian.

 This stone gateway was built by Alexander IV, the son of Alexander the great to honour Khnum

 The boat ride is very interesting.
 On the way to the back to shore , we saw Botanical garden from the boat.
 We did not get down.
 We also saw a Coptic Monastery on the way.
 These are part of Nile - one side of the river is sand - very unique terrain.
 We saw pond heron, Egret, Gul etc.

 I learnt here from "Burra"- our guide, that on a stone